I am a master's student at Stanford University who is keenly interested in Applied Mathematics, and more particularly in Machine Learning.

 Prior to coming to Stanford, I studied Applied Mathematics at Ecole Centrale Paris, and Mathematics and Physics at Louis-le-Grand in Paris.

-I enjoy teaching very much, and am currently a teaching assistant for CS224n: Natural Language Processing with Deep Learning.
-I have also taught CS221: Artificial Intelligence, MS&E135: Networks, MS&E201: Dynamic Systems, and MS&E235: Network Analytics in the past.
+I also enjoy teaching very much, and have been a teaching assistant at Stanford for CS224N: Natural Language Processing with Deep Learning, CS221: Artificial Intelligence, MS&E135: Networks, MS&E235: Network Analytics, and MS&E201: Dynamic Systems.

 More recently, while at Uber in San Francisco, I worked on Machine Learning to build better pricing algorithms.